-On any given day, the Atlanta Beltline trail buckles beneath runners, walkers, bikers and spectators.
+On any given day, the Atlanta Beltline trail welcomes runners, walkers, bikers, skateboarders and spectators.

 The route is one of the most comprehensive urban renewal efforts in the United States, repurposing 22 miles of unused railroad corridors into a network of parks and trails circling the core of the city's intown neighborhoods.

 More on the Atlanta Beltline:

 It's become part of Atlanta history thanks to Ryan Gravel's innovative vision and the city's willingness to make it a reality.

 For details on the various trails and the Atlanta Beltline map, click here.

 If you’ve been wondering just how to take in Atlanta’s outdoor hot spot, this list offers the 7 best ways to experience our Atlanta Beltline:

 Stroll past murals, tiny doors and official and unofficial installations while cruising the Beltline.
 Art is found throughout the entirety of the Beltline.
 A chunk of that art you'll find throughout the 2.5 miles of the Eastside Trail - basically a walkable, outdoor museum.
 The trail showcases the work of hundreds of performers, visual artists and musicians.
 By yourself or with company, experience the vibrancy and diversity coming from the artist's work.
 Materials you'll most likely see range from metals, kinetic cubes, photography displays and movable puppetry.

 Don't let cool weather keep you away from the art pieces.
 Warm up with a scarf and jacket and take in the culture.